sanath95/Document-Knowledge-Base-with-Source-Grounding/README.md

     class Start,Stop terminal
 ```

-1. **Extract:** ``PyMuPDF4LLM`` converts each PDF into Markdown while preserving page boundaries.
-Its automatic OCR support is available when needed.
+1. **Extract:** `PyMuPDF4LLM` converts each PDF into Markdown while preserving page boundaries.
+The parser relies on PyMuPDF4LLM's default automatic OCR behavior.
-2. **Semantic Chunking:** Each page is split at Markdown headings.
-Chunks retain the source filename, page number, and header metadata for retrieval and citations.
+2. **Chunk:** Each page is split at Markdown headings.
+Chunks retain the source filename, page number, and header metadata.
 3. **Embed:** The embedding model is configurable and defaults to `text-embedding-3-small`.
-4. **Store:** Chunks, metadata, and vectors are upserted into a local persistent ``ChromaDB`` collection.
+4. **Store:** Chunks, metadata, and vectors are upserted into a local persistent `ChromaDB` collection.

 ### Query lifecycle